 - a serious health condition that makes the employee unable to perform the essential functions of his or her job;

 - any qualifying exigency arising out of the fact that the employee’s spouse, son, daughter, or parent is a covered military member on “covered active duty;” or

 - Twenty-six work weeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member’s spouse, son, daughter, parent, or next of kin (military caregiver leave).

-FMLA essentially provides employees with the ability to take care of life's many twists and turns without fear of getting laid off or punished.
+FMLA essentially gives employees the ability to take care of life's many twists and turns without fear of getting laid off.
 You know, like getting fired after giving birth.
-We all know that life gets in the way.
-We might be happy and healthy now, but things can turn bad real fast.

 Understand Your Employer's Concerns

 It's much better to have an open conversation to figure out how your departure can best help your employer.
 My employer was fearful that if I left, business would decline.
 Given I generated many multiples more in revenue than my compensation, losing revenue, market share, and client votes were all big risks.

 Another fear my employer had was me leaving to go to a competitor.
 This happens all the time in the finance industry (or any industry for that matter), but I told them I wanted to retire from the business and do something entrepreneurial instead.

 By offering to train my subordinate for as long as they wanted in order for the business not to fall off a cliff once I departed, I showed good faith.
 It was also my job to sell my employer they'd do better without me by highlighting how much they'd save in compensation cost, by laying off someone who didn't fully want to be there.
 If you're a good salesperson, you can convince your employer everything will be OK, which it was.